ctools/ctools/doc/source/users/tutorials/1dc/classical_analysis.rst

     level (see :ref:`csobsselect`), or directly in :ref:`csphagen` via the hidden ``maxoffset`` parameter.

-Next we need a model to fit to the observations.
+Next we need a model to be fit to the observations.
 It must contain a model for the source, and, optionally, a model for the background.
 Here is what such a model looks like.